kStoko23/kStoko23/README.md

 <!--![Banner image showcasing Kuba's passion for coding, sailing, and snowboarding](https://example.com/path-to-banner-image/banner.jpg)-->

-I'm a second-year Computer Science student from Poland, passionate about mobile app development, game development, sailing, snowboarding, and all things tech!
+I'm a third-year Computer Science student from Poland, passionate about mobile app development, game development, sailing, snowboarding, and all things tech!
 When I'm not coding, I love learning about new tech trends, PC hardware, video games and sailing adventures.

 ## 🚀 About Me